AOP Frequently Asked Questions

 All AOP applicants are encouraged to submit a copy of the above (completed) applications to the AOP Office for advisement purposes.
-Additionally, applicants who are resident aliens should submit a copy of their green cards (both sides) with their AOP Part II.
+Additionally, applicants who are resident aliens should submit a copy of their green cards (both sides).

-9. Am I required to attend an AOP summer program?
+Am I required to attend the AOP Summer Scholars Program?

-Generally, all AOP freshmen with no college experience will be expected to participate in a pre-freshmen residential summer program during the months of July and/or August, at an approximate cost of $315 per week for room and board.
-Participation costs for EOP students will be minimal since the State's Educational Opportunity Program will share costs.
-In addition to being tested and receiving instruction in specific subject areas, pre-freshmen will be introduced to the college through their AOP counselor and various information sessions that covers topics such as career selection, college survival, time management, financial aid and core requirements.
+Yes, all AOP freshmen with no college experience are required to participate in a pre-freshmen residential summer program during the months of July and/or August.
+Participation costs for EOP students is minimal as the State's Educational Opportunity Program will share costs.
+In addition to being tested and receiving instruction in specific subject areas, pre-freshmen will be introduced to the college through their AOP counselor and various information sessions that cover topics such as career selection, college survival, time management, financial aid and core requirements.
 Their AOP Counselor will provide personal attention with academic, financial aid, and course selection/registration matters, as well as, with social, cultural and resident hall matters.
-Successful completion of the summer activity will confirm final admission for freshman.
+Successful completion of the summer program will confirm final admission for freshmen.